 (Then give the child some "take up" time.)" ...
 Save your finest performance for when it has most impact: when children do the right thing.
-Then reward them with your enthusiasm, encouragement, humour, time and attention.

-Great policies embed basic expectations with absolube certainly while atlowing professionals the autonomy to meet the needs of instructural.
+Then reward them with your enthusiasm, encouragement, humour, time and acceptations with absolute certainty while allowing professionals the autonomy to meet the needs of unantitied and empethalic.